A Dallas Cowboys football blog

 Use of Play Action

 In 2018, the Dallas Cowboys used play-action on only 24.9 percent of his dropbacks In 2019, the Cowboys are using play-action on 43.1% of his dropbacks.
-The threat of handing off to any running back, but especially to , is a powerful weapon in a play-callers' arsenal and Scott Linehan inexplicably didn't use it near as much as he should have.
+The threat of handing off to any running back, but especially to Ezekiel Elliott, is a powerful weapon in a play-callers’ arsenal and Scott Linehan inexplicably didn’t use it near as much as he should have.

 Under Linehan in 2018, Dak Prescott ranked only 10th in play-action attempts among players with at least 110 play-action attempts per Pro Football Focus.
 Through two games in 2019, Dak Prescott ranks second in pecent of dropbacks that are play-action and fifth in total play-action dropbacks.

 Kellen Moore understands what a weapon play-action is for an offense because it forces defenses to account for their responsibilities in the running game.
-When defenses don't have to be concerned with the threat of a handoff, then they can key in on their passing game responsibilities, making it more difficult for a quarterback to do his job.
-When a or has to account for the running game on a given play, it causes hesitation in that player's reaction to the play.
-Along the , when they have to account for the running game, they cannot fully commit to their rush right away.
+When defenses don’t have to be concerned with the threat of a handoff, then they can key in on their passing game responsibilities, making it more difficult for a quarterback to do his job.
+When a linebacker or safety has to account for the running game on a given play, it causes hesitation in that player’s reaction to the play.
+Along the defensive line, when they have to account for the running game, they cannot fully commit to their rush right away.

 Dak Prescott’s always been a really good play-action quarterback, so it’s nice to see Kellen Moore utilizing that ability even more than has been in the past.
 You could argue that the Cowboys could employ some kind of play fake on every play and they’d be able to find success with it.